 The following is a summary of certain provisions of the Equity Incentive Plan.
-It does not purport to be complete and is subject to, and is qualified in its entirety by all of the provisions of the Equity Incentive Plan, which is available on the Company's SEDAR+ profile at www.sedarplus.ca and attached to this Circular as Schedule "B".
+It does not purport to be complete and is subject to, and is qualified in its entirety by all of the provisions of the Equity Incentive Plan, which is available on the Company's SEDAR+ profile at www.sedarplus.ca.
 Capitalized terms that are not expressly defined herein have the meanings ascribed thereto in the Equity Incentive Plan.